AllenNeuralDynamics/aind-behavior-rig-calibration/docs/aind_services/watchdog.rst

  - The watchdog executable will be located at %WATCHDOG_EXE% (this is an environment variable that should be set to the path of the watchdog executable).

  - The `WatchConfig` serialized model will be located at %WATCHDOG_CONFIG% (this is an environment variable that should be set to the path of the serialized model).
-    - If this file does not exist it will be created with the defaults defined in :py:class:`~aind_behavior_services.launcher.watchdog_service.WatchdogClient`.
+    - If this file does not exist it will be created with the defaults defined in :py:class:`~aind_behavior_services.launcher.data_transfer_service.WatchdogDataTransferService`.

 While any of these settings can be changed, it is recommended to use the defaults as it allows all further customization to be handled solely by the python module.